Our Mission Statement

 Our Board of Directors

-Nancy Hoyt, Chair
+Nancy Hoyt, Vice Chair

 Nancy is a counseling psychologist and educator who has worked with adolescents in underserved Chicago schools.
 She is currently the vice president of the Civic Leadership Foundation’s board, whose program helps students develop the skills and experiences necessary to become engaged civic leaders.
 She received her BA from Sarah Lawrence College and her MA in organizational and counseling psychology from Teacher’s College, Columbia University.
 Nancy has served on many strategic planning committees in both secondary schools and colleges in New York and Chicago.
 She and her husband, Bob Hoyt, have been involved with Compassion & Choices for more than a decade.